 I maintain a course Frequently Asked Questions List for questions about Racket, Scheme, and the tools we use.

-Racket is a fork of the smaller language, Scheme, which retains its basic mindset.
-In addition to The Little Schemer, there are a number of wonderful books about Scheme available on-line for free:
+Racket is a fork of the smaller language, Scheme, and retains its basic mindset.
+There are a number of wonderful books about Scheme available on-line for free:

 Dr. Racket is the standard IDE for the Racket language.
 It is all you need for working with Racket, and I encourage you to use it for your studying and your programming assignments this semester.
 It comes not only with a graphical IDE but also a suite of command-line tools.